cel-hu/Buck-It/README.md

 (___TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, Lists and Items
+The application will store Users, Lists, and Activities

 * users can have multiple lists (via references)
-* each list can have multiple items (by embedding)
+* each list can have multiple activities (by embedding)

 (___TODO__: sample documents_)